 A Brief Note on Liquidity

-Before we get into specific entry and exit orders, I just want to emphasize the importance of liquidity one last time.
+Before we get into specific entry and exit orders, I just want to emphasize the importance of liquidity.

 Liquidity is by far the most important aspect of trading.
 Without liquidity, there is no market!
-Liquidity is the ability to easily enter and exit positions in assets.
-Liquid assets usually have huge volume and a lot of open interest (more on that further down).
+Liquidity is the ability to easily enter and exit positions.
+Liquid assets usually have high volume and a lot of open interest (more on that further down).

 The Bid/Ask spread is the spread between the highest price that someone is willing to buy an asset for and the lowest price that someone is willing to sell for.
 The more liquid an asset is, the tighter this Bid/Ask spread becomes.
 A 1 penny wide Bid/Ask spread is obviously much better than a $1 wide Bid/Ask spread.
 I want to show you the impact of a wide Bid/Ask spread on an illiquid asset with a brief example:

 Let’s say you normally don’t trade very liquid assets and thus the Bid/Ask spread for a typical trade of yours is $0.5.
 Furthermore, you normally trade 100 shares/contracts.
 This means that you lose about $0.5 (per share/contract) because you have to buy at the Ask price and sell at the Bid price.
-So per usual trade, you leave about $50 on the table just because of a wide Bid/Ask spread.
+So for each trade, you leave about $50 on the table just because of a wide Bid/Ask spread.
 Now let us say, you make around 100 trades in a year.
-This would mean that you leave about $5000 on the table just because of wide Bid/Ask spreads alone! $5000 without even considering the costs of commissions and losing trades.
+This would mean that you leave about $5000 on the table just because you are trading illiquid securities!
+That is $5000 without even considering the costs of commissions and losing trades.

 As you can see, trading illiquid assets is a fatal trading mistake.
 Always make sure to only trade liquid assets with very tight Bid/Ask spreads.